TLRKiliann/next-login/README.md

 ## NextJS14 with NextAuth

-- login (github & google providers)
+- login with github & google providers;

 ---